Paul-Hebert/space-game/docs/roadmap.md

       - Flees right past gun range, but drop bombs when leaving
     - Gunships
       - Multiple weapon types - changes based on range
-      - If shield are 0, run
+      - If shield are low, run and regenerate
       - May have bombs
+    - Escort
+      - Follow another ship
+      - Only split off when near player
+      - Return to main ship when too far away
     - Bosses
       - Mixed
   - Better boss behaviors
+  - Mess with ship speed more

 - Ships that spawn enemies should not be damageable by their child ships